Blendify/blender-manual/trunk/blender_docs/manual/addons/mesh/edit_mesh_tools.rst

 some usage information to help users understand each tools basic requirements.
 'Most significant hotkeys is in edit mode double :kbd:`RMB`-click brings up the Vertex/Edge/Face menus depending on vertex/edge/face selection mode.
-Menu Integration is main tools into the Edit Mode specials, selection tools into the Edit Mode select menu.
+Menu Integration is main tools into the Edit Mode context menu, selection tools into the Edit Mode select menu.

 - Face Inset Fillet: based completely on add-on by zmj100
 - Vertex Align: by zmj100